 Monocot vs. Dicot

-The big difference that most people note about monocots and dicots is the formation of the plants' veins on leaves.
-However, there are many different things that separate monocots from dicots.
+The big difference that most people note between monocots and dicots is the formation of the plants' veins on leaves.
+However, many different things separate monocots from dicots.
 In fact, monocots differ from dicots in four structural features: their leaves, stems, roots, and flowers.

 Once the embryo begins to grow its roots, another structural difference occurs.
 Monocots tend to have "fibrous roots" that web off in many directions.
-These fibrous roots occupy the upper level of the soil in comparison to dicot root structures that dig deeper and create thicker systems.
+These fibrous roots occupy the upper level of the soil compared to dicot root structures that dig deeper and create thicker systems.
 Dicot roots also contain one main root called the taproot, where the other, smaller roots branch off.
-The roots are essential to the plant's growth and survival, therefore encouraging a deeper and more extensive root system that can help increase the health of the plant.
+The roots are essential to the plant's growth and survival, therefore encouraging a deeper and more extensive root system that can help increase the plant's health.

 The differences don't end there.
 Both monocots and dicots from different leaves.
 Monocot leaves are characterized by their parallel veins, while dicots form "branching veins."
-Leaves are another important structure of the plant because they are in charge of feeding the plant and carrying out the process of photosynthesis.
+Leaves are another important structure of the plant because they are in charge of feeding the plant and carrying out photosynthesis.

-The last distinct difference between monocots and dicots are their flowers (if present).
-Monocot flowers usually form in threes whereas dicot flowers occur in groups of four or five.
+The last distinct difference between monocots and dicots is their flowers (if present).
+Monocot flowers usually form in threes, whereas dicot flowers occur in groups of four or five.